-This is the essence of distil in our name: to get to the heart of a problem and solve it with a design that simply works.
+This is the essence of distil in our company name: to strip away the excess and get to the heart of a problem, so we can solve it with a design that simply works.
 Sometimes that solution is necessarily complicated so that the user experience is better.
 The real goal is to make your life a little bit better.
 From the early days we've displayed the poster of Dieter Rams' 10 Principles for Good Design in the studio as a reminder and inspiration:

 1. Good design is innovative.

 2. Good design makes a product useful.